arya-araban/silonix-kucoin-buyer-bot/README.md

 example message: " The token to pump is BTC - https://trade.kucoin.com/BTC-USDT "

 ## 💖 Made profit?
 Show support!
-During the development of this project I envisioned that I would monotize it, However, due to my love to open-source, I've decided to share this application free of charge.
+During the development of this project I envisioned that I would monotize it, However, due to my love for open-source, I've decided to share this application free of charge.
 If it has been useful to you, it would go a great way to show your support.

 ```bash
 # ETH